What is cholecystitis?

 Doctors check whether your symptoms are caused by cholecystitis by doing:

 Ultrasound of your gallbladder—a test that uses sound waves to create a moving picture

 Cholescintigraphy—a test in which a substance is injected into your vein and lets doctors see whether something is blocking your gallbladder

-CT scan—a special x-ray test that creates a detailed picture of your organs
+CT (computed tomography) scan—a special x-ray test that creates a detailed picture of your organs

 Doctors usually do surgery to remove your gallbladder.

 You'll stay in the hospital.
 You won’t be able to eat or drink.
 Doctors will also give you:

 Doctors usually remove the gallbladder quickly (within 24 to 48 hours after symptoms start) if you: